 Value-added tax (VAT)

-The general rate of VAT is 18% (16% of VAT itself plus 2% of municipal promotion tax) and will go down to 17% as of 1 July 2017, provided that the VAT annualised collection (net of refunds) to 31 May 2017 reaches 7.2% of GDP.
+The general rate of VAT is 18% (16% of VAT itself plus 2% of municipal promotion tax).
 VAT is applicable to the following operations:

 - Sale of goods within the country.